jilavsky/SAXS_IgorCodeDocs/docs/source/CommonIssues.rst

    :align: center
    :width: 220px

-Here is what you should see (again, Windows 10; Windows 7 and 8 are slightly differnet and call teh setting *DPI*).
+Here is what you should see (again, Windows 10; Windows 7 and 8 are slightly different and call the setting *DPI*).
 Note the slider is moved to higher than 100% setting.

 .. image:: media/W10HighDPISet.jpg
    :align: center
-   :width: 380px
+   :width: 450px

 Here is modified setting which is 100% now:

 .. image:: media/W10CorDPISett.jpg
    :align: center
-   :width: 380px
+   :width: 450px

 And here is the same Igor panel with this setting, note the opresence of the **bottom controls**: